SuzanneSoy/hyper-literate/README.md

 compiler what it does).
 Telling this story can be done using non-linear, hyperlinked documents.

-For now these utilities only help with manipulating LP chunks (e.g. repating the same chunk in several places in the output document, but keep a single copy in the source code).
+For now these utilities only help with manipulating LP chunks (e.g. repeating the same chunk in several places in the output document, but keep a single copy in the source code).

-Ultimately, the reading experience should be closer to viewing an interactive presentation, focussing on the parts of the program that are of interest to
+Ultimately, the reading experience should be closer to viewing an interactive presentation, focusing on the parts of the program that are of interest to
 you: expand on-screen the chunks you are curious about, run some tests and see their result, etc.

-* Imagine something like [code bubbles](http://www.andrewbragdon.com/codebubbles_site.asp), but with explanative text comming along with the source code.
+* Imagine something like [code bubbles](http://www.andrewbragdon.com/codebubbles_site.asp), but with explanatory text coming along with the source code.

-* Imagine something like [Inform](http://inform7.com/), but focussed on exploring a program instead of exploring an imaginary world — after all, a program is some kind of imaginary world.
+* Imagine something like [Inform](http://inform7.com/), but focused on exploring a program instead of exploring an imaginary world — after all, a program is some kind of imaginary world.